What does clarifying shampoo do to colored hair? Get the lowdown.

-A lot of hair dye fans wonder if this powerful product is safe for their color-treated locks.
+As hair dye lovers we often wonder if this power-packed cleanser is safe for our color-treated hair.

-But there are formulas that contain gentle cleansers like coconut oil, argan oil and aloe vera that won’t strip away too much moisture from your tresses while still removing any residue left behind by styling products.
+On the flip side, there are formulas out there with gentle cleansers like coconut oil, argan oil, and aloe vera that won’t be too harsh on your color while still getting rid of the residue left behind by styling products.

 As an Amazon Associate, I earn from qualifying purchases.